6 – The astronomical origin of tides

 Intricacies

-Besides the Earth’s rotation and the relative positions of the Moon and the Sun, many other factors influence tides on Earth – three of the most prominent complicating factors being:
+Besides the Earth’s rotation and the relative positions of the Moon and the Sun, many other factors influence tides on Earth – five of the most prominent complicating factors being:

 Declination of the Moon and Sun